Our school's graduate programs received a score in the exemplary range according to the OLC Quality Scorecard.

 - Not Observed (0 points)

 They write the rationale and provide evidence to support the scores for each of the 70 quality indicators.
-The iSchool initial scorecard total was 196, a number that is categorized in the "exemplary" range by OLC.
-The School has continued to sustain that number.
+The current iSchool scorecard total is 197, a number that is categorized in the "exemplary" range by OLC.
 See the Table of Contents below for links to details.

 Completing the scorecard analysis provides a quantifiable indication of the quality of the SJSU iSchool program as measured by a recognized third-party benchmarking tool.
 In addition this process continues to provide valuable direction for strategic planning and improvement.

-Also see information about the OLC (formerly called Sloan-C) award.
+Also see information about the school's OLC (formerly called Sloan-C) 2013 Effective Practice Award for use of the Quality Scorecard.

 Table of Contents